-Ripley was drawn into photography and art from a very young age, by his early teens this had grown to become an obsession, an all-consuming passion, and developed into a life-long career.
+Ripley was drawn to art and photography from a very young age, and by his teens this had grown to become an obsession, an all-consuming passion, and developed into a life-long career.

 His parents, an actress and a musician, were passionate about animals and were involved with keeping large cats as part of a Europe wide conservation programme.
 These unique and striking subjects gave Ripley a true focus on which to practice his art.
 Although beautiful to photograph, these were dangerous wild animals and this experience gave him a unique understanding and insight into the psychology of animal behaviour and how to perceive how an animal is feeling or reacting to its environment.
 As a teenager Ripley had his picture of a Caracal Lynx exhibited at Hamilton's Gallery in Mayfair, London.

-At around this time Ripley also started photographing music artists and this found him ten years later working on a global level providing imagery for major recording artists, record labels and international publications (published as 'Rip').
+At around this time Ripley also started photographing music artists and this found him ten years later working on a global level providing imagery for major recording artists, record labels and international publications (pub; Rip).
 During this period he also started to develop his retouching techniques alongside his photography in order to realise a complete integrity and cohesiveness within the images he was creating.

 Hungry to expand his knowledge of all facets of photography and driven by his desire to understand and master all the technical and post-production challenges that the genre demands, Ripley started working with various high-end automotive clients and soon became internationally recognised in this commercial field for his fresh artistic vision and technically precise imagery.

-Ripley engrossed himself in the subject matter, studying in-depth the history of equine portraiture and the lives and works of artists such as George Stubbs, Sir Alfred Munnings, John Frederick Herring, Emil Adams - to name a few.
-He also enrolled in a 42 lecture diploma course at The National Stud in Newmarket, this he did not only to gain as much information about the anatomy of the thoroughbred, but also to gain as much knowledge in all aspects ranging from the lifecycle, breeding, stud management, psychology and welfare.
+Ripley engrossed himself in the subject matter, studying in-depth the history of equine portraiture and the lives and works of artists such as George Stubbs, John Frederick Herring, Emil Adams and Sir Alfred Munnings - to name a few.
+He also enrolled in the Evening Lecture Programme at The National Stud in Newmarket, which involved 42 lectures over six months.
+This he did not only to gain as much information about the anatomy of the thoroughbred, but also to gain knowledge in all aspects ranging from the lifecycle, breeding, stud management, psychology and welfare.
 Ripley now attends lectures regularly with both the NS and the TBA, as well as gaining invaluable knowledge imparted to him by world renowned trainers, bloodstock agents and owners.

 Ripley was invited to hold the world premier exhibition of his work by The Jockey Club Rooms in Newmarket and this was held throughout the July Week Festival 2014.
 The solo exhibition, entitled Ripley - The July Week Exhibition showcased 12 examples of his early thoroughbred portraits.

-In 2015 Ripley was invited to create a bespoke portrait for the Goodwood Festival - "Glorious Goodwood".
-The picture featured an unnamed racehorse taken from a previous work stood in front of Goodwood House.
+In 2015 Ripley presented works at The London Art Fair, completed works with California Chrome, Postponed and Galileo Gold amongst others, and was invited to create a bespoke portrait for the Goodwood Festival "Glorious Goodwood" ; the picture featured an unnamed racehorse taken from a previous artwork stood in front of Goodwood House.
 He was asked again to create a piece for 2016, which this time featured 'Galileo Gold' overlooking Goodwood Racecourse and the Sussex Downs.

-With a true understanding and empathy when working with animals and subsequently horses, Ripley has a unique viewpoint and vision which may have only been possible at this point in his life.
-He is now able to impart over 25 years worth of knowledge and experience of high-end photography, lighting, and retouching techniques, to the world of equine portraiture, and envisages a lifetimes worth of work striving to create imagery which truly honours them.
+With a true understanding and empathy when working with horses, Ripley has a unique viewpoint and vision which may have only been possible at this point in his life.
+He is now able to impart over 25 years worth of knowledge and experience of high-end photography, lighting, retouching and drawing techniques, to the world of equine portraiture, and envisages a lifetimes worth of work striving to create imagery which truly honours them.